tlalexandre/PP5CodeInsitute/README.md

 - [JQuery](https://jquery.com/) was used to apply all javascript functionality in a more efficient manner
 - [Chat-GPT](https://chat.openai.com/) was used to create all written content and copy of the website
 - [VS Code](https://code.visualstudio.com/) was used to code the website locally
-- [Balsamiq - Wireframe](https://balsamiq.com/wireframes/) was used to create quick and precise wireframes
+- [Figma](https://figma.com/) was used to create quick and precise wireframes
-- [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate Favicon
 - [Font Awesome](https://fontawesome.com/) was used for all icons on the website
 - [GitHub](https://github.com/) is the hosting site used to store the code for the website.
 - [Git](https://git-scm.com/) was used as a version control software to commit and push the code to the GitHub repository.